G 9-40 b

 G 9-40 b is a sub-Neptune exoplanet that has an orbital period of 5.7 days.
-The host star is a red dwarf located 91 ly away from Earth in the constellation Cancer.
+The host star is a red dwarf located in the constellation Cancer 91 ly away from Earth.
 The planet was discovered in 2019.
 The planet's density is too low for a rocky composition, suggesting that it is either water-rich or has a significant hydrogen atmosphere.